cweijan/vscode-office/README.md

 # Markdown

 This extension change default editor for markdown:

-1. It change markdown editor as hyperMD, it's WYSIWYG editor for markdown.
+1. It change markdown editor as vditor, it's WYSIWYG editor for markdown.
 2. Support export markdown to pdf, right click editor found it.

 if you want using vscode editor, insert below json to vscode config.

 ```json
 "workbench.editorAssociations": [{
 	"viewType": "default",
 	"filenamePattern": "*.md"
 }]
 ```

 # HTML